-- Article 419 (1) The amount of the compensation for loss or damage for failure to perform an obligation to deliver money is determined with reference to the statutory interest rate as of the time when the obligor first assumes the responsibility for the delay; provided, however, that if the agreed-upon interest rate exceeds the statutory interest rate, the agreed-upon interest rate prevails. - (2) The obligee is not be required to prove loss or damage with respect to the compensation for loss or damage referred to in the preceding paragraph. - (3) The obligor may not raise the defense of force majeure with respect to the compensation for loss or damage referred to in paragraph (1).
+- Article 419 (1) The amount of damages for failure to perform an obligation to deliver money is determined with reference to the statutory interest rate on the time when the obligor first assumes the responsibility for the delay; provided, however, that if the agreed-upon interest rate exceeds the statutory interest rate, the agreed-upon interest rate prevails. - (2) The obligee is not be required to prove damages with respect to the damages referred to in the preceding paragraph. - (3) The obligor may not raise the defense of force majeure with respect to the damages referred to in paragraph (1).